eternal-flame-AD/pow-buster/README.md

 sha256          207107.04k   645724.06k  1507281.95k  2220402.22k  2655970.10k  2687872.17k
 ```

-The single-threaded single-block throughput for OpenSSL with SHA-NI support is about 12.94 Mhashes/s (828.2MB/s), for us it is about 64.68 Mhashes/s (6.06 GB/s) at difficulty closest to default highest (4e6).
+The single-threaded throughput for OpenSSL with SHA-NI support is about 12.94 Mhashes/s (828.2MB/s) single block, 42.00 Mhashes/s (2.86 GB/s) continuous, for us it is about 94.79 Mhashes/s (6.06 GB/s) at difficulty closest to default highest (4e6).

+The peak throughput reported by `openssl speed -multi 32 sha256` is 239.76 Mhashes/s (15.34 GB/s) single block, 1.14 Ghashes/s (73.24 GB/s) continuous.
+The multi-threaded rash rate derived from our E2E testing is 1.15 Ghases/s (73.39 GB/s) at default highest difficulty (5e6).

 ## Security Implications